Charlie Brown's All Stars!: Home media

-Cancelled video game adaption
+Canceled video game adaptation

-A cancelled video game titled Charlie Brown's All Stars for the PlayStation 2 and PlayStation Portable was likely going to be an adaption of the special.
+A canceled video game titled Charlie Brown's All Stars for the PlayStation 2 and PlayStation Portable was likely going to be an adaptation of the special.
 It was developed simultaneously with Snoopy vs. the Red Baron by FarSight Studios and was going to be published by Namco Bandai Games.
-It was going to release in the spring of 2007; however, it was cancelled due to an excessive number of projects by the studio and lack of staff.
+It was going to release in the spring of 2007; however, it was canceled because of an excessive number of projects by the studio and lack of staff.